Fannie Birckhead

 Fannie Mae Ward Birckhead (née Ward; February 28, 1935 – February 9, 2022) was a U.S. community organizer, judge, and politician.
 In the 1980s and 1990s, she was a plaintiff who successfully challenged the discriminatory election systems of Snow Hill, Maryland and Worcester County, Maryland.
 In 1987, she became the first African-American town councillor in Snow Hill.
-In 1998, she became the first Black woman to serve as mayor on the Eastern Shore of Maryland.
+In 1998, she became the first Black woman to serve as mayor on the Eastern Shore of Maryland (interim mayor, not elected).
 From 1998 to 2002, she served as a judge on the orphans' court of Worcester County, the first Black person to do so.

 Early life and education

 Birckhead was born on February 28, 1935, to Beatrice Geneva (née Drummond) and Frank James Ward Sr. She attended public schools in Worcester County, Maryland.
 She completed training at the Maryland State College and University of Maryland, College Park.
 She also attended the Apex Beauty School of Cosmetology in Philadelphia.
 She completed a certificate in geriatric nursing from Wor–Wic Community College.